Understanding Risk

 Say your utility function is \(u(w)=\sqrt{w}\) and that you’re starting with \(w=\) $100.
 I propose a lottery in which I flip a coin…heads you win $20 and tails you lose $20.

-1. What is the expected monetary value of this lottery?
+1. What is the expected wealth in this lottery?

-2. What is your utility at this expected value?
+2. What is your utility at expected wealth?

 3. What is the expected utility from this lottery?